-Deacon Leo Gahafer invites you and your families to pray in Adoration before Jesus in the Blessed Sacrament for the Holy Hour of Divine Mercy; seeking God’s mercy for ourselves and for our nation, for offenses against life, marriage, and religious liberty.
-This hour that recalls Christ’s death on the cross, will include His reflection, Exposition, praying the Chaplet of Divine Mercy, and Benediction.
+Deacon Leo Gahafer invites you and your families to pray in Adoration before Jesus in the Blessed Sacrament for the Holy Hour of Divine Mercy, seeking God’s mercy for ourselves and for our nation, for offenses against life, marriage, and religious liberty.
+This hour recalls Christ’s death on the cross and will include His reflection, Exposition, praying the Chaplet of Divine Mercy, and Benediction.
 The Sunday of Divine Mercy provides an important opportunity to share Christ’s message of mercy, especially with those who have been wounded by abortion.

 Come experience the mercy and healing of our Lord.
 The Divine Mercy devotion has grown greatly in popularity.
 Pope John Paul II declared the Second Sunday of Easter Divine Mercy Sunday when he canonized the Polish saint, Faustina Kowalska on April 30, 2000.
 St. Faustina’s revelations put a great emphasis on this day as a “day of mercy”.
 The familiar image of the Divine Mercy pictures two beams of light radiating from the heart of Christ, imaging the “water and blood” we hear about in 1 John 5:6.
 The Divine Mercy chaplet is prayed using rosary beads with special texts emphasizing the saving Passion of Christ and prayers to assist us through this trying time of COVID-19.

 This will conclude the nine days of the Divine Mercy Novena which began on Good Friday.

 The Novena of Divine Mercy